MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ## Single sign-on users see a dialog to allow remote desktop connection during the connection attempt <!--42499792-->

-When enabling single sign-on, you'll be prompted to authenticate to Microsoft Entra ID and allow the Remote Desktop connection when launching a connection to a new Cloud PC.
+When enabling single sign-on, you're prompted to authenticate to Microsoft Entra ID and allow the Remote Desktop connection when launching a connection to a new Cloud PC.
 Microsoft Entra remembers up to 15 devices for 30 days before prompting again.
 If you see this dialog, select **Yes** to connect.

 To prevent this dialog from being shown, you can create a pre-consented device group.
 Follow the instructions to [configure a target device group](/azure/virtual-desktop/configure-single-sign-on#configure-the-target-device-groups) to get started.